N1NFMind/N1NFMind.github.io/projects/SQL_CLR/index.md

 project: sql_clr
 ---

-# Welcom to my SQL CLR Projects!
+# Welcome to my SQL CLR Projects!
 Welcome to my open-source repository for SQL CLR projects!
 Within this site I have tried to clean up and document some of the utilities that I have built and found useful in my own career.
 Please feel free to take what you can from them!

 ## About SQL CLR